-Employees may appeal against termination with notice to a labour court within seven days of the date of the notice, and may claim that the notice be void, reinstatement to work or compensation.
-In the case of termination without notice, an employee has 14 days to lodge a claim for reinstatement to work or compensation.
-The employee may challenge the reasons for termination or other breaches of law (for instance lack of consultation with trade unions).
+Employees may appeal against termination with notice to a labour court within 21 days of the date of the notice, and may claim that the notice be void, reinstatement to work or compensation.
+In the case of termination without notice, an employee has 21 days to lodge a claim for reinstatement to work or compensation.
+The employee may challenge the reasons for termination or other breaches of law (for instance, lack of consultation with trade unions).

 The employee is treated as dismissed at the end of the notice period.
-In the case of termination without notice or a disciplinary dismissal, the termination is effective as of the day when the employee received the termination notice.
+In the case of termination without notice, in particular in case of disciplinary dismissal, the termination is effective as of the day when the employee received the termination notice.

 If there is a trade union representing the employee, it must be notified by the employer in writing about the intention to terminate the employee's indefinite-term employment contract with notice.
 The trade union may present its objections with reasons to the employer in writing.
-Only in the case of employees with special protection against dismissal (trade union board members) is the consent of the trade union required.
+The consent of the trade union is required only in the case of employees with special protection against dismissal (trade union board members).